-Open the bypass handle.
-Open the front or side door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.

-- Arrange kindling in a tee-pee configuration over the newspaper.
-Use approximately 10 pieces of kindling, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 406 mm) long. - 2) Fully open the primary air control by moving the lever completely to the left. - Light the paper under the kindling.
-Leave the front door slightly ajar momentarily until the kindling begins to burn and draft begins to pull (never open ash door to establish draft). - 4) Close the door and allow the fire to burn. - 5) Once the kindling is burning, open the front or side door and add logs, small at first, to build the fire up.
+- Open the bypass handle.
+Open the front door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
+Arrange kindling in a tee-pee configuration over the newspaper.
+Use approximately 10 pieces of kindling, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 406 mm) long. - 2) Fully open the primary air control by sliding it fully to the left. - 3) Light the paper under the kindling.
+Leave the front door slightly ajar momentarily until the kindling begins to burn and draft begins to pull. - 4) Close the door and allow the fire to burn. - 5) Once the kindling is burning, open the front door and add logs, small at first, to build the fire up.
 Ensure you keep the logs away from the glass in front in order for the air-wash system to work properly.
-Keep the doors closed while the stove is in use. - CAUTION: DO NOT BUILD THE FIRE TOO CLOSE TO THE GLASS.
-KEEPING THE FIRE TOWARDS THE CENTER OF THE FIRE BOX WILL KEEP COALS FROM BUILDING UP AGAINST THE GLASS DURING RELOADING. - 6) Once the fire is burning well, and the catalyst thermometer indicates that the stove is in the active range, close the bypass handle.
+Keep the front door closed while the stove is in use.

+CAUTION: DO NOT BUILD THE FIRE TOO CLOSE TO THE GLASS.
+KEEPING THE FIRE TOWARDS THE CENTER OF THE FIRE BOX WILL KEEP COALS FROM BUILDING UP AGAINST THE GLASS DURING RELOADING.

+- 6) Once the fire is burning well, and the catalyst probe indicates that the stove is in the active range, close the bypass handle.
 Now the combustion products are passing through the catalytic combustor, and your stove will be burning at its optimal efficiency. - 7) After closing the bypass door, allow the stove to run on a high setting for around 20 minutes to ensure the catalytic combustor stays in the active range.
 This will also allow the fire to burn off any residue on the door glass from any previous lowburn fires - 8) Use the primary air control to regulate the desired rate of burn.
-Move the handle left for a higher burn rate, and move the handle towards the right for a lower burn rate.
+Pull the handle towards you for a higher burn rate, and push the handle towards the stove for a lower burn rate.
 The air control does not close completely.

 Note: Always remember to open the bypass handle before opening the front door.
 When opening the front door to reload or re-arrange logs, it is advisable to open the door just a crack, pause for a moment then open the door completely.
 This procedure allows the firebox to clear of smoke before the door is open fully.
 In addition, reloading on a bed of hot, red coals reduces smoking time and brings fresh fuel up to a high temperature rapidly.
-During the refueling and rekindling of a cool fire, or a fire that has burned down to the charcoal phase, operate the stove at a medium to high firing rate for about 10 minutes to ensure that the catalysts reach approximately 600 °F. Once the catalysts reach operating temperature, the bypass handle can be closed.
+During the refueling and rekindling of a cool fire, or a fire that has burned down to the charcoal phase, operate the stove at a medium to high firing rate for about 10 minutes to ensure that the catalyst reaches approximately 600 °F. Once catalyst reaches operating temperature, the bypass handle can be closed.
 When reloading the stove, try to keep an open path behind the Lower Primary Air Opening (LPAO).
 It is helpful to leave a small valley in the coal bed behind the LPAO to insure faster relighting.